starovoitovs/river/docs/ABOUT.md

 - **Stack Size**: Your current stack before the street (before river in our case)
 - **Pot Size**: Amount in pot before the street (before river in our case)

-If not using log-payoff, relation of stack size to the current pot does not matter, only current pot size.
+If not using log-payoff, the stack size relative to the current pot size does not matter, only the current pot size.

 ### 3. Hero Equity

 Input your range equity estimates based on:
 - Initial situation
 - After Hero's check and subsequent Villain's bet
 - After Hero's bet and subsequent Villain's raise

+You can compute these equities in any range equity calculator, such as Equilab.

-These estimates are basically universal knowledge, so that both Hero and Villain have the same opinion about these probabilities.
+These estimates are considered universal knowledge, so that both Hero and Villain have the same opinion about these probabilities.

 ### 4. Bet Sizing
 Specify anticipated bet sizes as pot percentages.
 The amounts in brackets are the total bet amounts after the respective action.